MelEghbal/First-Project/README.md

 # First-Project
-final project of ITP
+## final project of ITP
 This is the source code of my first project in which Minesweeper is implemented.
+After running the program:
-to go upward press: w
+press 'w' to go upward
-to go downward press: s
+press 's' to go downward
-to go rightward press: d
+press 'd' to go rightward
-to go leftward press: a
+press 'a' to go leftward
+select using space bar